Sky Hopinka: Around the Edge of Encircling Lake

 15 January – 15 March 2020

-Artist and filmmaker Sky Hopinka’s work centres around personal investigations of Indigenous homeland and landscape, designs of language as containers of culture, and the play between the known and the unknowable.
-This exhibition brings together a selection of Hopinka’s recent films and related artworks, as well as a film program curated by Hopinka (What Was Always Yours and Never Lost).
-The title of the exhibition is also the title of a recent collection of writings, essays, and calligrams by Hopinka that take up movement through the Encircling Lake, a Ho-Chunk way of describing the boundaries of the earth.
+Artist, writer, and videomaker Sky Hopinka’s work centres around personal investigations of Indigenous homeland and landscape, languages as containers of culture, and the play between the known and the unknowable.
+This exhibition brings together a selection of Hopinka’s recent videos and related artworks, as well as a film and video program, What Was Always Yours and Never Lost, curated by Hopinka.
+Around the Edge of Encircling Lake is also the title of a recent collection of writings, essays, and calligrams by Hopinka that take up movement through the Encircling Lake, a Ho-Chunk Nation way of describing the boundaries of the earth.

-Currently based between Vancouver, BC, and Milwaukee, WI, Hopinka started making videos around the time that he first began learning (and later teaching) Chinuk Wawa, a language rooted in the Lower Columbia River Basin and prevalent in Oregon, Washington, British Columbia, and Alaska.
+Currently based between Vancouver, British Columbia, and Milwaukee, Wisconsin, Hopinka started making videos around the time he first began learning (and later teaching) Chinuk Wawa, a language rooted in the Lower Columbia River Basin and prevalent in Oregon, Washington, British Columbia, and Alaska.
 In both spheres, language and video, Hopinka is interested in notions of fluency, proficiency, and experimentation and the moments when things fall apart.

 Sky Hopinka (Ho-Chunk/Pechanga) was born and raised in Ferndale, WA, and spent a number of years in Palm Springs and Riverside, CA, Portland, OR, and is currently based out of Vancouver, BC, and Milwaukee, WI.
 He received his BA from Portland State University in Liberal Arts and his MFA in Film, Video, Animation, and New Genres from the University of Wisconsin-Milwaukee.
 His work has been featured at numerous festivals including ImagineNATIVE Media + Arts Festival, Images, Wavelengths, Ann Arbor Film Festival, Sundance, Antimatter, Chicago Underground Film Festival, FLEXfest, and Projections.
 His work was a part of the 2016 Wisconsin Triennial and the 2017 Whitney Biennial, and he was a guest curator for the film program of the 2019 Whitney Biennial.
 Hopinka was a fellow at the Radcliffe Institute for Advanced Study at Harvard University and Sundance Art of Nonfiction Fellow for 2019.
 Hopinka recently joined the faculty of The School for the Contemporary Arts at Simon Fraser University, Vancouver, as Assistant Professor in Film Production.